SourinStudio/.github/profile/README.md

 <h1 align="center">SourinStudio</h1>
-<p>We build cool things for Minecraft and the web — calm, clean, and a bit chaotic.</p>
+<p align="center">We build cool things for Minecraft and the web — calm, clean, and a bit chaotic.</p>

 <h3>About Us</h3>
 <p>
   SourinStudio is an indie team creating tools and experiences for Minecraft players and communities.<br>